routingblog/arbitration/content/docs/organizations.md

 {{< titlehint level="info" title="Disclaimer">}}
 **Disclaimer**

 Some of these groups advocate for other issues as well.
-This list focusses solely on the issue of mandatory arbitration & class actions waivers and no comment is made about the other issues.
+This list focuses solely on the issue of mandatory arbitration & class actions waivers and no comment is made about the other issues.
 {{< /titlehint >}}

 ## Resources